SalilBhasinOfficial/OptionGreeksGPU/README.md

 	•	Easy Integration: Designed to easily integrate with existing Python financial analysis workflows.
 	•	Comprehensive: Supports a wide range of Greeks calculations, including Delta, Gamma, Theta, Vega, and Rho.

+# Black-Scholes Model

+The Black-Scholes model is a fundamental concept in modern financial theory and is widely used for pricing European options on stocks that do not pay dividends.
+Developed by Fischer Black, Myron Scholes, and Robert Merton in the early 1970s, this model provides a theoretical estimate of the price of European-style options.
+The beauty of the Black-Scholes model lies in its ability to factor in the major variables affecting option prices, such as the stock price, the exercise price, the risk-free interest rate, the time to expiration, and the volatility of the stock.

+The Black-Scholes formula helps investors and traders to determine the fair value of an option, allowing them to make informed trading decisions.
+Specifically, it calculates the price of an option by inputting the current stock price, the option's strike price, the time until expiration (expressed as a year fraction), the risk-free interest rate, and the volatility of the stock.
+The model assumes that stock prices follow a lognormal distribution because asset prices cannot be negative, and it considers the constant risk-free rate for the option's life span.

+The model is particularly suited for European options, which can only be exercised at expiration, unlike American options, which can be exercised at any time before or at expiration.
+It's important to note that while the Black-Scholes model provides a robust framework for option valuation, it does have limitations, especially when applied to American options, options on dividend-paying stocks, or in highly volatile markets.

 # Installation

 Before installing OptionGreeksGPU, ensure you have a CUDA-compatible GPU and the appropriate CUDA Toolkit installed on your system.